1.01 - Objectives, KPIs and the effectiveness framework

 Johan Friedner // 2023-08-02

-We ultimately managed to turn the ship around (more on that later in the series) but the lesson stands: marketing can be expensive and drain your runway.
-This is why accelerators like YC prefer cold outreach / emailing prospects during the early days of your company - it's free.
+Marketing can be expensive and drain your runway if done incorrectly, without a valid strategy and clear objectives.
+This is why accelerators like YC prefer cold outreach / emailing prospects during the early days of your company.
+Sales > marketing.

 In 2009, Sean Ellis, also known as the founder of Growth Hacking, wrote that he identified Product-Market fit with the help of a survey.
 He asks the users of a product however they would be disappointed if the product would no longer be available.
 If at least 40% of users say they would be very disappointed, it probably means that you have Product-Market Fit.